QMSTR/qmstr/doc/content/introduction/what-is-qmstr.md

 ## Integration into CI/CD pipelines

-Software integration today should be automated and performed in continuous integration (CI) pipelines.
+Software integration today should be automated and performed in continuous integration (CI) and continuous delivery (CD) pipelines.
 Since the steps performed by CI pipelines are commonly regular command line instructions, QMSTR can be integrated into a CI pipeline in the same style as the other instructions for the individual build steps.
 Endocode runs a
 [public cURL with QMSTR demo](https://ci.endocode.com/view/QMSTR/job/QMSTR/job/qmstr-cURL-demo/) that showcases how all the steps necessary to perform a build with QMSTR